top of page

 When High Achievers Feel Emotionally Numb: Why Traditional Therapy Isn’t Enough

 Success on paper doesn't always translate to peace in your body- or connection in your relationships.
 If you’re a high-functioning professional, parent, creative, or leader who’s checked all the boxes but still feels emotionally flat, disconnected, or like you're “going through the motions,” you’re not alone.
 What you’re experiencing isn’t weakness.
-It’s often the result of emotional avoidance , unprocessed trauma , and the very strategies that made you successful in the fir
+It’s often the result of emotional avoidance, unprocessed trauma, and the very strategies that made you successful in the first

 Samantha Tramuta, LCSW, LAC